idarahu/DE-project/DW_Timofei.md

 ### Citus
-However, the build-in features delivers a powerful tool, but for better analytical query processing and potential database growth the [Citus](https://github.com/citusdata/citus) extension would be also used in solution.
+However, the PostgresSQL build-in features delivers a powerful tool, but for better analytical query processing and potential database growth the [Citus](https://github.com/citusdata/citus) extension would be also used in solution.
 Citus is a postgres extension that support sharding, paralleling SQL across multiple nodes [supported and owned](https://www.citusdata.com/about/our-story/) by Microsoft.
 It delivers insanely fast performance.
 Even with real-time data ingest and billions of rows of data.
 The idea of Citus extension is originally designed as OLAP solution based on PostgreSQL.